cameronmcinnes/bandland/dev_notes.md

   * add footer links from non-modal login to signup and vice versa
   * add modal reducer to get modal slice of state w/ modals to render
   * add login modal
+  * dont render login and signup links from non modal pages

 ## QUESTIONS
 * when to use selectors